-This has created a paradigm shift in the way customers are purchasing PACS/Digital Imaging technology, moving away from a monolithic, single vendor solution to a best in breed or Deconstructed PACS® approach whereby multiple components from different vendors are integrated into a single solution.
-Unlike systems from traditional PACS systems, Visage 7, with its highly modular and scalable design is ideally suited to this new paradigm resulting in a growing pipeline of opportunities that the company is actively pursuing.
+Increasingly sales opportunities are requesting a "best in breed" approach whereby multiple components from different vendors are integrated into a single solution.
+Unlike systems from traditional PACS vendors, Visage 7, with its highly modular and scalable design is ideally suited to this new paradigm resulting in a growing pipeline of opportunities that the company is actively pursuing.